tdegeus/shelephant/docs/dataset.rst

         This file is assumed to reflect the state of the storage location.
         This is not automatically checked.
-        You are responsible to call ``shelephant update`` when needed (or make modifications by hand).
+        You are responsible to call ``shelephant update --all`` or ``shelephant update laptop`` when needed (or make modifications by hand).

 5. Add files to the dataset directory by creating symbolic links to the storage location:

     .. code-block:: bash

         a.h5 -> .shelephant/data/laptop/a.h5
-        mydir/b.h5 -> .shelephant/data/laptop/mydir/b.h5
+        mydir/b.h5 -> ../.shelephant/data/laptop/mydir/b.h5

     .. note::